 A tag is an object referencing a specific commit within the project history, similar to chapter markers in a book.
 You can create tags to point to a new version release, a significant codebase change, or any other event development teams may want to reference.
 Many development teams use semantic versioning to communicate the types of changes that occur between one tag and another.

-Once a tag has been created, it cannot be modified with any further commits, but you can reference it easily via the tag name.
+Once a tag has been created, no further commits can be added to it, but you can reference it easily via the tag name.
 This allows you to switch to the tagged version of the codebase to see what the code looked like when the tag was created and, if necessary, revert to that specific codebase version.

 Working with the git tag command